unchartedelixir/uncharted/uncharted_phoenix/README.md

 - Provides advanced styling like gradients and rounded corners
 - Smooth animations for updating live data to the UI

+### Accessibility
+We've worked hard to ensure Uncharted Phoenix is both screen reader and keyboard accessible.
+Learn more about our approach here: [Accessibility Documentation](/docs/Accessibility.md)

 [API Documentation](https://hexdocs.pm/uncharted_phoenix/)

 ## HEX Installation